aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 Autoencoder with Tensorflow 2.0:
 https://www.geeksforgeeks.org/ml-autoencoder-with-tensorflow-2-0/

-That’s just the tip of the iceberg.
+That's just the tip of the iceberg.
 There are SO MANY more neural networks out there!

-Just to name a few more:
+To name a few more:
 * Boltzmann Machine
 * Bidirectional LSTMs
 * Deep Belief Networks
 * Radial Basis Function Neural Networks

-Nope, you don’t need to dive into all of them at the moment.
-Go through the ones we’ve explained in the slides before, if you find some of them interesting, read about them and try to implement them.
+Nope, you don't need to dive into all of them now.
+Go through the ones we've explained in the slides before; if you find some of them interesting, read about them and try to implement them.

 If not, keep brushing up your skills on building MLP and CNN models.
-We’ll be covering advanced topics of Deep Learning like the ones mentioned in previous slides in the future Deep Learning Bootcamp.
+We'll be covering advanced topics of Deep Learning like the ones mentioned in previous slides in the future Deep Learning Bootcamp.

 Stay tuned to find out when that happens :)